Logo

 Universities should be preparing now to be inundated with older students given workforce shifts

 Students with caring responsibilities are often overlooked in higher education despite the increasing population of mature students in the UK.
-There are approximately 5.7 million unpaid carers according to the 2021 census that collated data from the Office for National Statistics England, Wales and Scotland, although Carers UK estimates this figure is double.
+There are about 5.7 million unpaid carers, according to the 2021 census that collated data from the Office for National Statistics England, Wales and Scotland, although Carers UK estimates this figure is double.
 Student carers reflect one component of this subgroup, with expectant student parents and student parents also comprising students with caring responsibilities, which was part of a study conducted by researchers based at the University of Edinburgh.

 We engaged with students to gain insight into their lived experiences to uncover the challenges that diverse (past and current) students with caring responsibilities face throughout their higher education journey.
 The experiences and key concerns were varied for different cohorts of students with caring responsibilities.